Context

 Reflection

-When a business is already at ₱30M/month with manual ops, the growth bottleneck isn't demand — it's the system's ability to capture demand without dropping anything.
-Digital infrastructure doesn't create sales; it stops revenue from leaking out of a business that's already winning.
+When a business is already at ₱30M/month with manual ops, the growth bottleneck isn't demand — it's the system's ability to run without any single person heroically holding it together.
+Digital infrastructure doesn't create sales; it stops a winning business from leaking time, data, and decisions.

 What I'd repeat